teddygizachew/Hello-World-Android-CSC415/README.md

 ## Assignment 1 - *Hello World*

-**Hello World** is a simple app that displays the string "Happ Birthday to Mulutsehay!" on the screen of the Android virtual or physical device..
+**Hello World** is a simple app that displays the string "Happ Birthday to Mulutsehay!" on the screen of the Android virtual device..

 ## User Stories